Włodawa Synagogue: Small Synagogue

 The Small Synagogue or Beit Medrash, was built between 1782 and 1786 is a well-built, 2 1/2-story, hip-roofed building.
 It has a women's prayer room above the vestibule.
 The windows were replaced and some alterations made after the devastation of World War I. The building bears a plaque commemorating these repairs.
 The elaborate, polychrome folk paintings on the synagogue walls are reproduced from surviving plaster fragments and old photographs.

 In the post-World War II era the Small Synagogue was used as a garage.
 In the 1980s it stood as a roofless ruin.
 The building has been repurposed as the Museum of Łęczna and Włodawa Lake District for use as an office and for storage.

 Kahal office building

 The third building in the complex is the Kahal, an administrative building of the Wlodawa Jewish community, built in 1928.
-It was continuous use, but was renovated after 1979 and is now the administrative building of the museum.
+It was in continuous use, but was renovated after 1979 and is now the administrative building of the museum.
 All three buildings hold exhibition rooms that have been used to display both Jewish and non-Jewish exhibits.